bablokb/pi-webradio/README.md

 Once the service is running, you can access the web-interface with the url `http://<ip-or-hostname>:8026/`.
-If you installed the service on a Pi-desktop system, you would use `http://localhost:8026/` from your browser.
+If you installed the service on a Pi-desktop system, you would use `http://localhost:8026/` from your (local) browser.

 Configuration
 -------------

 The central configuration-file is `/etc/pi-webradio.conf`.
 The file documents the defaults.
+Here you can change the port or various directories (e.g. for recordings).

 Channel-configuration is in the file `/etc/pi-webradio.channels`.
-The latter is a json-file, with name, url, and filename (without path) of the channel-logo.
+This file is a json-file, with name, url, and filename (without path) of the channel-logo.
 The sample channel-file distributed with the project contains a number of radio-stations mainly from Germany.

 This project does not distribute any logos for the sample channel list to prevent any copyright-trouble.
 Please download the files yourself and copy them to the `files/usr/local/lib/webradio/web/images` directory (before installation, afterwards use the same path without the `file`-prefix).
-The image-size should be 256x256 pixel.
+The image-size should be about 256x256 pixel.

 Finding the correct urls for your favorite radio-stations is not always simple, there are various portals which can serve as a starting point.